tapdata/tapdata-docs/docs/prerequisites/cloud-databases/tencentdb-for-mongodb.md

 ## Synchronize MongoDB cluster

-When using the MongoDB cluster as the source library, Tapdata will create a thread for each shard to read data directly from the primary node (or secondary node) of the shard< br> In order to improve the load performance, we think it is necessary to use this multi-thread parallel design scheme.
+When using the MongoDB cluster as the source library, TapData will create a thread for each shard to read data directly from the primary node (or secondary node) of the shard< br> In order to improve the load performance, we think it is necessary to use this multi-thread parallel design scheme.
 However, it should be noted that the side effect of this method is that isolated documents may be generated in the source cluster library.
 Orphaned documents are caused by MongoDB's automatic data migration< br> To solve this problem, it is recommended to complete the following tasks before using MongoDB cluster as source database synchronization:

 - **Stop balancer**
   For detailed instructions on stopping the balancer, see: